carolinarellano/carolinarellano/README.md

 # 💫 About Me:
-📓 Associate Software Engineer at Toshiba Global Commerce Solutions<br>🧩 i’m looking to get a lot of knowledge and techical skills<br>🚀 currently studying Computer Systems Engineering, this is my 9th and last semester at ITESO <br>🪼 i’m learning about react, operating systems and java development <br>⭐️ ask me about pop culture and fashion
+📓 i'm working as Associate Software Engineer at Toshiba Global Commerce Solutions<br>🧩 i’m looking to get a lot of knowledge and techical skills<br>🚀 currently studying Computer Systems Engineering, this is my 9th and last semester at ITESO <br>🪼 i’m learning about react, operating systems and java development <br>⭐️ ask me about pop culture and fashion

 ## 🌐 Socials: